Website navigation

 - Celebrations – achievements, resilience, overcoming barriers, celebrating personal or community strengths

-- Connections-to family, to friends, the planet, nature, to other times, places, hobbies, interests.
+- Connections – to family, to friends, the planet, nature, to other times, places, hobbies, interests

 We invite deaf, disabled and/or neurodivergent young people (aged 16-25) who live, study or work in Sunderland to apply.

-You can submit one artwork per person.
+Please submit just one artwork per person.

 All visual art forms are welcome, including drawing, painting, sculpture, photography, film, digital art, and mixed media.
 The work will need to be photographed and submitted to us.